|

 How to be a combined plant-based and meat-eating family?

-As many of you know I am vegan and have been for 5 years now.
-I live with my husband Mick who still eats meat (omni) and my 3 children who are predominantly plant-based.
-But despite our different diet choices I am the one who cooks our meals and I refuse to cook 3 different meals every night so I found a way to make it work for our family over the years and I want to share my tips with you on how to combine plant-based and meat options at meal times.
+But despite our different diet choices, I am the one who cooks our meals and I refuse to cook 3 different meals every night so I found a way to make it work for our family over the years and I want to share my tips with you on how to combine plant-based and meat options at meal times.

 This site uses ads and affiliate content as an Amazon associate earning on qualifying purchases.
 Disclosure.